So, you found us. Welcome!

 But it goes much deeper than that – for me – and for you.

-When you choose eco-friendly, hand block printed bedding or table linen, it will certainly brighten up your home.
-But your Soul Threads purchase will also brighten up the lives of the Indian Artisans who created it.
+When you choose eco-friendly, hand block printed bedding or table linen, it will certainly spread a little colour and joy in your home.
+But your Soul Threads purchase will also brighten up the lives of the Indian Artisanal Families who created each piece.